keean/Parser-Combinators/README.md

 The library now uses an Iterator and Range pair, and provides a stream_range that makes backtracking much neater in the implementation, results in a 25% performance improvement compared to the pre-iterator version on non-backtracking parsers, and even more (40% improvement) on backtracking parsers.
 The combinator parser with stream iterator is now about twice the speed of the simple recursive descent parser, and the iterator interface can be used with the File-Vector which doubles the performance again.
 Swapping between the stream range/iterator and the file_vector range/iterator is now controlled by defining USE_MMAP, without needing to change the source code.

-See "test_combinators.cpp", "example_expression.cpp", and "prolog.cpp" for usage examples.
+See "test_combinators.cpp" for a simple example, "example_expression.cpp" for backtracking with sythesized attributes, and "prolog.cpp" for inherited attribute usage examples.